Structural and Spectral Properties of Strictly Interval Graphs: A new subclass: -core graphs

 $G$ is a {\it $SI$-core graph} iff it is a strictly interval graph with exactly two minimal vertex separators; these separators have the same cardinality $s$, $s \geq 2$, their union defines a maximal clique of size $2s$ and each separator has the same number $p \geq 2$ of simplicial vertices adjacent to it.
 Given fixed integers $s\geq 2$ and $p \geq 2$, we denote $\mathcal{G}(s,p)$ the set of $SI$-core graphs with these parameters.

 Figure \ref{fig:plain} shows an example of a $SI$-core graph $G \in \mathcal{G}(2,3)$.

-For the new class we will show that an element can have many integer Laplacian eigenvalues and even be an integral graph.
+For an element of the new class we will present its Laplacian eigenvalues based on its structure, showing that the graph can be even an integral graph.
 It is interesting to observe that the class of $SI$-core graphs is $P_5$-free, it is not a subclass of cographs and it is not a subclass of split graphs.
-Actually the $SI$-core graph is a multi-core graph \cite{MP24}.
+Actually a $SI$-core graph is a multi-core graph \cite{MP24}.

 Two special graphs belonging to $\mathcal{G}(s,p)$ can be considered: the graphs with minimum and maximum number of edges, for now on denoted $min$ $SI$-core graph, $G_{min}(s,p)$, and $max$ $SI$-core graph, $G_{max}(s,p)$.